-Drivers License Restriction for Not Paying Child Support in Arizona
+Drivers License Restrictions for Unpaid Child Support in Arizona

-The transmittal from the judge can restrict the driving privileges to specific locations, such as work and school, if the court also finds that the work and school endeavors are likely to enable the parent to pay the past due child support.
-To be eligible for restricted travel to work, the parent must be employed thirty hours a week or more.
+The transmittal from the judge can restrict the driving privileges to specific locations, such as work and school if the court also finds that the work and school endeavors are likely to enable the parent to pay the unpaid child support.
+To be eligible for limited travel to work, the parent must be employed thirty hours a week or more.

 The bill is seen by its proponents of being in favor of custodial parents and adds to the many methods Arizona custodial parents can use to enforce their child support orders.